How to Create Google Alerts: A Complete Guide (With GA4 Monitoring Tips)

 Ever encountered the challenge of piracy while offering digital products such as software, eBooks, online courses, digital art, or other files and videos?
 If so, you’re not alone.

+Keeping tabs on the whole scope of the internet to spot potential theft of your products is no easy task, but that’s where Google Alerts can come in useful.
 By establishing alerts for your brand name or phrases that identify your products, you can much more easily trace the websites or individuals possibly infringing on your property rights and take necessary action.

 How to Manage Google Alerts